IUCompPath/gandlf_experiments_template_slurm/README.md

 - In the file [`config_generator.py`](./config_generator.py), there are examples using which the various hyper-parameters can be altered to create different configurations.
 - Maximum flexibility is given to the user to decide the folder and configuration file structure.
+- It is suggested that the user alters few hyper-parameters while keeping the rest consistent.
+This allows meaningful comparisons between different experiments.
+- This repo allows the creation of such an extensive experimental design.
 - The **only** requirement is that the configurations should be generated under a single folder structure.
 An example of such a structure exploring 2 different architectures for learning rates of `[0.1,0.01]` with optimizers of `[adam,sgd]` is shown:
 ```
 experiment_template_folder